the-s-is-silent/Uncivilized-Awakening/README.md

 While not required (at least not yet), it is recommended to have the BNW mod enabled when using this mod.

-All Religion icons were created by Tomatekh on Civ Fanatics and can be found at [the Civ 5 Customization Wiki's entry on the Tomatekh's Historical Religions mod](https://civilization-v-customisation.fandom.com/wiki/Tomatekh%27s_Historical_Religions), with the sole exception of Scientology which uses [atom](https://thenounproject.com/icon/atom-1081009/) by ProSymbols on [The Noun Project](https://thenounproject.com/).
+All Religion icons were created by Tomatekh on Civ Fanatics and can be found at [the Civ 5 Customization Wiki's entry on the Tomatekh's Historical Religions mod](https://civilization-v-customisation.fandom.com/wiki/Tomatekh%27s_Historical_Religions), with two exceptions: Voodoo, which was created by Civ Fanatics user Ryoga, and Scientology, which uses [atom](https://thenounproject.com/icon/atom-1081009/) by ProSymbols on [The Noun Project](https://thenounproject.com/).
 All other icons are from The Noun Project.